We’ve seen it before.

 The G70 also attracts attention because there are still so few on the roads, with Genesis only having one dealership.
 Two more are expected to open this year, unless COVID-19 derails those plans.

 Last year, Genesis sold only 63.
-Let’s see how much that improves in the G70’s first full year on the market.
+Let’s see how much that improves in the Genesis G70’s first full year on the market.

 The G70 range opens at $59,300 before on-road costs with the base 2.0T.